cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Cilium's eBPF kube-proxy replacement supports consistent hashing by implementing a variant of `The Maglev paper <https://storage.googleapis.com/pub-tools-public-publication-data/pdf/44824.pdf>`_ hashing in its load balancer for backend selection.
-This improves resiliency in case of failures as well as better load balancing properties since nodes added to the cluster will make the same, consistent backend selection throughout the cluster for a given 5-tuple without having to synchronize state with the other nodes.
+This improves resiliency in case of failures.
+As well, it provides better load balancing properties since Nodes added to the cluster will make consistent backend selection throughout the cluster for a given 5-tuple without having to synchronize state with the other Nodes.
 Similarly, upon backend removal the backend lookup tables are reprogrammed with minimal disruption for unrelated backends (at most 1% difference in the reassignments) for the given service.